GitHub Integration

 - Your application validates the webhook signature

-- Modified toolkit files are parsed and updated in the database
+- Files are parsed and entities are updated in the database

-- Invalid files are tracked with error details in the toolkit record
+- Invalid files are tracked with error details in the entity record

 Error Tracking

-When syncing toolkits from GitHub fails, the system tracks errors in the toolkit record and displays them in the UI with a warning icon.
+When syncing entities from GitHub fails, the system tracks errors in the entity's git_integration field and displays them in the UI with a warning icon.
 Hovering over the icon shows the specific error details.

 Error Types